debugginator/SO-debug-helper/README.md

 # SO-debug-helper

-This is a plugin for sublime text 3, which can be run after an unsuccessful build to search StackOverflow for error that occured.
+This is a plugin for sublime text 3, which can be run after an unsuccessful build to search StackOverflow for the error that occured.

 ## Getting Started